Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/dataanalyticssection.md

 Data analytics
 ===================

-A major challenge in scaling an enterprise freelance program is establishing performance KPIs.
+A major challenge in scaling an enterprise freelance program is establishing KPIs.
 Freelance program administrators need to capture, track, and communicate program metrics, compare freelance KPIs to other staffing options, and identify groups that leverage the program most effectively.

 The Microsoft 365 Freelance Toolkit solves for this with a custom connector for [Power BI](https://powerbi.microsoft.com/).